It’s not a new problem and it’s getting worse. It stalls projects and increases the cost of development.

 News from the front line of the talent war

-As an IT staffing company, Stafflink is on the front line of this ongoing talent shortage.
-Our clients are a cross section of the business community ranging from international financial institutions, to innovative tech companies, to government agencies and large educational institutions.
+As an IT staffing company, Stafflink is on the front line of the talent shortage.
+Our clients are a cross-section of the business community ranging from international financial institutions to innovative tech companies, to government agencies and large educational institutions.
 They come to us for help with hiring the most difficult-to-find IT specialists.

 Helping companies connect with IT talent

 My mission is to connect leading-edge employers and local tech ninjas.
-That’s why I’m taking my list of hot IT skills even further by giving you search strings to help you find these elusive people.
+That’s why I’m giving you search strings to help you find these elusive people.

 - If you are one of the people with hot IT skills, please connect with us on our LinkedIn page, or send us your resume.